-The following table sets forth the name of all persons proposed to be nominated for election as directors, their place of residence, position held, and periods of service with, the Corporation, or any of its affiliates, their principal occupations and the number of securities they hold, either in the form of Common Shares, deferred share units ("PSUs"), restricted share units ("RSUs") and options to purchase Common Shares ("Options"), beneficially owned, controlled or directed, directly or indirectly, by them.
+The following table sets forth the name of all persons proposed to be nominated for election as directors, their place of residence, position held, and periods of service with, the Corporation, or any of its affiliates, their principal occupations and, as of April 9, 2020, the number of securities they hold of the Corporation and of O3 Mining Inc. ("O3 Mining"), its publicly-traded subsidiary.
+Number of securities refers to either Common Shares, deferred share units ("DSUs"), restricted share units ("RSUs") and options to purchase Common Shares ("Options"), beneficially owned, controlled or directed, directly or indirectly, by them.